sonic-net/SONiC/doc/ntp/migration-to-chrony.md

 * Chrony also allows storing the NTP servers in a separate file, making it possible to reload the daemon and have it reread the servers instead of restarting the whole daemon.
 At this time, this is not used in SONiC.
+* Chrony configuration file can specify `rtcsync` to tell the kernel that the system time is now synchronized, and the kernel can then synchronize the hardware clock/RTC with the system time.
+However, this would mean that if the system time is significantly different from the actual time, then the hardware clock/RTC will not get updated until the system time is synchronized to the actual time, which may take months.
+As an alternative, chrony can manage the hardware clock/RTC.
+With this, it will immediately update the hardware clock/RTC with the actual time, while the system time is gradually slewed.
+This will be the configuration chosen for SONiC.

 ## SAI API